There’s something about cooking with charcoal that can’t be beaten.

-The Performer Deluxe boasts the One Touch cleaning system just like the Original Premium, as well as Touch-N-Go gas ignition system.
+The Performer Deluxe boasts the One Touch cleaning system with an ash catcher, just like the Original Premium, as well as Touch-N-Go gas ignition system.

 The gas cylinders for this system do not come with the grill, so you will need to purchase these separately.

 As you may have figured by now, everything about this unit is about convenience and ease of use.
 If you regularly fire up the barbecue and have a dedicated barbecuing location in your yard or on your deck, this unit will likely hold much appeal.